Desperado (film): Plot

-As an injured El Mariachi wanders the streets he meets the kid with the guitar, once again.
+While wandering the streets, an injured El Mariachi meets the child again.
 He learns that the kid is being used by his father to mule drugs hidden in his guitar.
-He angrily confronts the boy, who tells him most people in the town work for Bucho.
+The boy reveals that most people in the town work for Bucho.
 El Mariachi returns to Carolina and learns that Bucho financed her bookstore as an additional front for his drug dealing.
-Bucho arrives, unexpectedly, and she hastily hides El Mariachi.
-She feigns ignorance of the commotion in town, and Bucho leaves.
-Carolina completes the suturing of El Mariachi's wounds.
-That evening, she gives El Mariachi a new guitar, which he plays for her before they make passionate love.
+Bucho then arrives, and she hides El Mariachi.
+After Bucho leaves, Carolina completes the suturing of El Mariachi's wounds.
+That evening, she gives El Mariachi a new guitar, which he plays for her before they have sex.
 Meanwhile, Bucho realizes that Carolina lied to him.

-In the morning, Bucho's men arrive and attack them and set the bookstore ablaze.
-The two fight their way out of the burning building and onto a local rooftop, where El Mariachi gets a clear shot at Bucho but inexplicably chooses not to attempt to kill him.
-The two hide in a hotel room.
+The next morning, Bucho's men arrive and attack El Mariachi and Carolina, setting the bookstore ablaze.
+They fight their way out of the burning building and onto a rooftop, where El Mariachi gets a clear shot at Bucho, but chooses not to kill him.
+The two then hide in a hotel room.

-Angry about their failure to kill El Mariachi, Bucho gathers his men and says: "You drive around town, you see someone you don't know, you shoot them!
-How hard is that, huh?"
-He shoots one man and then fires at the others, as an example.
+Bucho becomes angry at his men for their failure to kill El Mariachi.
+He shoots one of his men and then fires at the others.

 Realizing that Bucho will never stop hunting him, El Mariachi contacts his friends, Campa and Quino, for assistance.
 The trio meets up on the edge of town and encounters Bucho's henchmen.
-A massive gun battle ensues, and most of Bucho's men, along with Campa and Quino, are killed.
-El Mariachi discovers that the guitar-playing boy has been wounded in the crossfire and rushes him to a hospital.
+A gunfight ensues, and most of Bucho's men, along with Campa and Quino, are killed.
+After the child is wounded during the showdown, El Mariachi rushes him to a hospital.

 El Mariachi and Carolina travel to Bucho's compound intending to confront him.
-It is then revealed that Bucho is El Mariachi's older brother, Cesar.
-El Mariachi was unaware of "Bucho's" identity, until he saw his brother's face, from the rooftop, and refrained from shooting him.
+Bucho is then revealed to be El Mariachi's older brother, Cesar.
+El Mariachi was unaware of Bucho's identity, until he saw his brother's face, from the rooftop, and refrained from shooting him.
 Bucho offers to release El Mariachi if he allows Bucho to kill Carolina.
-El Mariachi kills his brother, then shoots the remaining henchmen.
-The two visit the boy in the hospital, and El Mariachi leaves him alone.
-Carolina catches up to him on the road and picks him up, with El Mariachi initially leaving his weapons on the side of the road.
-The two drive away together, but shortly return and pick up the guitar case, full of guns, just to be safe.
+El Mariachi kills Bucho, then shoots the remaining henchmen.
+The lovers visit the boy in the hospital, and El Mariachi leaves alone.
+Carolina catches up to him on the road and picks him up, with El Mariachi initially leaving his guitar case full of weapons on the side of the road.
+The two drive away together, but shortly return and pick up the guitar case, just to be safe.